As you like it: Localization via paired comparisons: Simulations

-We consider the following noise models; {\em (i)} \emph{Gaussian}, where we add pre-quantization Gaussian noise as in Section \ref{sec:gaussnoise}, {\em (ii)} \emph{random}, where a uniform random $\nu/2$ fraction of comparisons are flipped, and {\em (iii)} \emph{adversarial}, where we flip the $\nu/2$ fraction of comparisons whose hyperplane lie farthest from the ideal point.
-In each case, we set $n=5$ and generate $m=1000$ pairs of points and a random $\x$ with $\norm{\x} = 0.7$.
 The mean and median recovery error $\norm{\widehat{\x}-\x}$ and the fraction of violated comparisons $d_H(\cA(\widehat{\x}), \cA(\x))$ are plotted over 100 independent trials with varying number of comparison errors in Figs.~\ref{fig:Gaussian:a32}--\ref{fig:adversarial:a30}.
-In both the Gaussian noise and uniform random comparison flipping cases, the actual fraction of comparison errors is on average much smaller than our target $\nu$.
+In the Gaussian noise, logistic noise, and uniform random comparison flipping cases, the actual fraction of comparison errors of the estimate is on average much smaller than our target $\nu$.
 This is also seen in the adversarial case (Fig.~\ref{fig:adversarial:a30}) for smaller levels of error.
 However, at a high fraction of error (greater than about 17\%) the error (both in terms of Euclidean norm and fraction of incorrect comparisons) grows rapidly.
 This illustrates a limitation to the approach of using slack variables as a relaxation to the 0--1 loss.
 We mention that in this regime, the recovery approach of~\eqref{eq:nusvm} frequently yields $\rho \le 0$, to which our theory does not apply.
+Here, the recovery error counter-intuitively \emph{decreases} with increasing comparison flips.
 This scenario, with a large number of erroneous comparisons, represents a very difficult situation in which any tractable recovery strategy would likely struggle.
 A possible direction for future work would be to make \eqref{eq:nusvm} more robust to such large outliers.